 While building websites, I often tell my clients to clear their browser cache (“CASH”) as changes are made during the development process.
-Often the response, is “How do I do that?”.
+Often, they don’t know how.
+It’s easy to clear your cache.
 I will explain what a cache is, why you would want to clear it and how clear it on different web browsers and devices.

 What is a browser cache?

 A cache is a “container” or temporary location on your local computer that your web browser stores some files when you request a web page.
 Some parts of a web page don’t change often.
 By storing these files locally in your web browser, it can help with loading a web page faster if you don’t have to load the same files every time you visit a web page on a website.

 What is a browser cache for?